scusi/vmray/TlsCertReadme.md

-In case you want to use the _vmray_ module to connect to your own instance useing a different certificate as cloud.vmray.com the most simple approach is to replace the content of _GlobalSignRootCA.pem_ with the cert of your root CA.
+In case you want to use the _vmray_ module to connect to your own instance useing a different certificate as cloud.vmray.com the most simple approach is to replace the content of _GlobalSignRootCA.pem_ with the - PEM encoded - cert of your root CA.

 How to skip certificate checking - INSECURE
 ===========================================